deepakpunia-suse/kubectl-clone/README.md

 2. **Build the Plugin:**
    Compile the Go program:

-   - `go build -o kubectl-multiclone ./pkg/`
+   - `go build -o kubectl-clone ./pkg/`

 3. **Install the Plugin:**
    Move the executable to a directory in your `PATH`:
-   - `mv kubectl-multiclone /usr/local/bin/`
+   - `mv kubectl-clone /usr/local/bin/`

    Ensure the file is executable:
-   - `chmod +x /usr/local/bin/kubectl-multiclone`
+   - `chmod +x /usr/local/bin/kubectl-clone`

 4. **Verify the Plugin Installation:**
    Test the plugin by running:

-   - `kubectl multiclone --help`
+   - `kubectl clone --help`

-   You should see the usage information for the `kubectl-multiclone` plugin.
+   You should see the usage information for the `kubectl-clone` plugin.

 ### **Usage Examples**
 1. **Clone a Deployment from One Cluster to Another:**
-   - `kubectl multiclone --source-cluster c-abc123 --type deployment --name nginx-deployment --target-cluster c-def456 --new-name nginx-deployment-clone`
+   - `kubectl clone --source-cluster c-abc123 --type deployment --name nginx-deployment --target-cluster c-def456 --new-name nginx-deployment-clone`

 2. **Clone a Service into Another Namespace and Modify Labels:**
-   - `kubectl multiclone --source-cluster c-abc123 --type service --name my-service --source-namespace default --target-cluster c-def456 --target-namespace staging --modify "metadata.labels.env=staging"`
+   - `kubectl clone --source-cluster c-abc123 --type service --name my-service --source-namespace default --target-cluster c-def456 --target-namespace staging --modify "metadata.labels.env=staging"`

 3. **Clone a ConfigMap within the Same Cluster but Different Project:**
-   - `kubectl multiclone --source-cluster c-abc123 --source-project p-abc123 --type configmap --name my-config --target-cluster c-abc123 --target-project p-def456 --target-namespace dev`
+   - `kubectl clone --source-cluster c-abc123 --source-project p-abc123 --type configmap --name my-config --target-cluster c-abc123 --target-project p-def456 --target-namespace dev`

 4. **Clone a Secret with a New Name and Modifications:**
-   - `kubectl multiclone --source-cluster c-abc123  --type secret --name my-secret --target-cluster c-def456 --new-name my-secret-copy --modify "metadata.annotations.description=Cloned Secret"`
+   - `kubectl clone --source-cluster c-abc123  --type secret --name my-secret --target-cluster c-def456 --new-name my-secret-copy --modify "metadata.annotations.description=Cloned Secret"`